Chung Jin-suk (politician): Return to Opposition

 Chung Jin-suk is standing close to Yoon Seok-youl shortly before holding a press conference to run for president on 29 June 2021.

 On 10 March 2017, the Constitutional Court upheld the impeachment of Park Geun-hye in a unanimous 8–0 decision, which provoked the snap presidential election on 9 May.
 The result was the outright victory of Moon Jae-in, who ran against Park Geun-hye 5 years ago.

 In the 2020 election, Chung sought a re-election for Gongju-Buyeo-Cheongyang and again faced a challenge from Park Soo-hyun.
 Although various polls suggested that he might lose to Park, he successfully defeated Park with a margin of 2,624 votes (2.22%).

-Chung, who became a 5-term MP, was considered one of the potential candidates for the Deputy Speaker of the National Assembly.
 When Suh Byung-soo declined the bid, Chung was likely to be the sole candidate from the United Future Party (UFP).
 However, Chung rejected the deputy speakership on 29 June in a protest of the Democratic Party's decision to dominate the entire committees of the National Assembly.
 The UFP also confirmed to boycott the position on 8 July.

 On 16 April 2021, Chung announced he would not run for the party leadership election on 11 June.
 The party leadership was won by Lee Jun-seok.

 On 31 August, Chung was elected Deputy Speaker of the National Assembly.

 In February 2023, Chung said that South Korea might need nuclear weapons.